capicua4454/arb-assist/README.md

 ![image](https://github.com/user-attachments/assets/1b43ddd7-e4d5-426c-b14f-b9f9e53e0519)

-After you have confirmed that smb-copy is working, you can run it in the background with either pm2 or tmux.
+After you have confirmed that arb-assist is working, you can run it in the background with either pm2 or tmux.

 To run it with tmux, open up a tmux instance: